We are PCPIs

 Training opportunities

-All new PCPI participants receive full training before contributing to teaching and learning at the University.
-Initial training opportunities include:
+All new PCPI participants receive full training before taking part in teaching and learning at the University.
+Initial training includes:

 - Introduction to the PCPI programme and the University